BrightcoveLearning/outlearn-player-technologies/modules/css-module.md

 Let's begin styling our playlist by adding some classes to the HTML:

-- `ol` tag: class: bcls-playlist
+- `div` tag for the overall list: class: bcls-playlist
-- `li` tags: class: bcls-playlist-item
+- `div` tags for the individual items: class: bcls-playlist-item
 - `img` tags: class: bcls-thumbnail

 The syntax is simple: just add the attribute `class="classname"` to the start tag.
 Try it in the JSBin below: